-It reached capacity in 1831, but a multiple number of graves were maintained by descendants up to the Nazi invasion of 1941.
+It reached capacity in 1831, but a number of graves were maintained by descendants, up until the Nazi invasion of 1941.

 Between 2005 and 2008, despite international protests, two apartment complexes (with commercial areas) were erected on the site of the cemetery.
 This was conducted under the auspices of the Lithuanian and Vilnius municipal authorities.
 The majority of the cemetery is still intact and a 2008 ground radar survey showed the existence of thousands of graves.
 The examination found that the two erected apartment buildings were within the cemetery perimeter.
 Lithuanian authorities refused to give over the earth and bones from the excavations, to the Jewish community for reinterment.
 In 2008, the U.S. House of Representatives passed a resolution condemning the construction and desecration of the cemetery.
 The sentiments of the House of Representatives were essentially ignored by the Lithuanian government.